Alternative Work Schedule Procedure and Location

 - Employees must use network access procedures established by the University.

 - Any staff member with VPN access will install virus-protection software and will ensure virus definitions are kept current.
 An approved form of two-factor authentication must be used for logging in.

 - Employees are responsible for setting aside a home work space that is ergonomically sound, clean, safe and free of obstructions and hazardous materials.

 - The home work space should be free of distractions and disruptions.

-- Telecommuters and employees with a compressed work week are responsible for submitting a bi-weekly report to their manager reviewing work competed, work in progress, work in their queue and issues or challenges hindering their progress in fulfilling their job requirements.
+- Telecommuters and employees with a compressed work week are responsible for tracking weekly work assignments using IT designated tools reviewable by the manager.
+This includes work completed, work in progress, work in the queue and issues or challenges hindering the progress in fulfilling job requirements.

-If an employee feels that their request was unjustly denied they may appeal to the Vice President of Information Technology.
+If an employee believes the request was unjustly denied the employee may appeal to the department director or Vice President of Information Technology.